 What is a usability testing tool?

 The goal of conducting usability testing is to check if your design is usable and intuitive enough for users to accomplish their goals.
-Usability testing tools can help you evaluate that, allowing you to see how people can complete a given task on your prototype, website, or application.
-These tools are a great way to collect feedback, identify usability issues early in the design process, and use those data and insights to improve the user experience.
+A wireframe and usability testing tool can help you evaluate that, allowing you to see how people can complete a given task on your prototype, website, or application.

 What should you look for in a usability testing tool?